Monday, 3 February 2025

 By the way, he was the one who told me about Monika Gwinner when I was a teenager, and my sister and I spent a snowy weekend with our aunt and uncle in 2015.
 For years, we regularly corresponded by email, and more than once he sent me photos he had taken and gave me permission to use them on my blog, such as the super moon and the "ice flowers" in this post.
 A picture of six-year-old Rainer can be seen in this post.

-Friday (31 January) was my Dad's birthday; he would have been 83 if he still were alive.
+Friday (31 January) was my Dad's birthday; he would have been 83 if he were still alive.
 The day was beautiful and sunny, but cold.
 O.K. made sure to drive to Ludwigsburg directly from work and arrived just before 6:00 pm, about three hours earlier than usual.
 We walked to my Mum who had made my Dad's favourite food, and had a meal in his memory.
 Of course we also talked a lot about my uncle.

 It was frosty at -3C/26F on Saturday (1 February), but sunny again.
 O.K. and I went for a late-ish breakfast at our favourite café in town and then for a long walk, taking in the market square at noon with the traditional brass instruments being played from the top of one of the church towers, the palace grounds, the fields and the cemetery.
 We became very hungry and walked back into town to have Thai food at one of the shopping malls, which was nice, followed by a quick espresso at an Italian coffee bar not far away.